hyperledger/fabric/examples/e2e_cli/end-to-end.rst

 This will output platform-specific binaries into the ``fabric/release`` folder.

--  Make the Fabric images.
+-  Next, make the Fabric images.
 This typically takes between five to ten minutes, so be patient:

 .. code:: bash